Back to Blog

 Line 6: Other Income

-• Interest on business bank accounts
+• Interest (such as on notes and accounts receivable)

 • Scrap sales

-• Bad debts recovered
+• Bad debts you recovered

 Line 7: Gross Income